-Use Worksheet 7 for any activity listed in Worksheet 5 that has losses that are reported on two or more different forms and schedules or different parts of the same form or schedule (for example, 28% rate and non-28%-rate capital losses reported in Part II of Schedule D).
-Worksheet 7 allocates the loss allowed and unallowed for the activity and allocates the allowed loss to the different forms or schedules used to report the losses.
+Use Worksheet 7 for any activity listed in Worksheet 5 that has losses that are reported on two or more different forms and schedules or on different parts of the same form or schedule (for example, pre-May 6 and post-May 5 capital losses reported in Part I or Part II of Schedule D).
+Worksheet 7 allocates the allowed and unallowed loss for the activity and allocates the allowed loss to the different forms or schedules (or different parts of the same form or schedule) used to report the losses.

-Only losses that would cause a difference in tax liability if they were reported on a different form or schedule or different parts of the same form or schedule are kept separate.
-Those forms, schedules, and parts are: • Schedules C, D (Parts I and II (28% rate losses and non-28%-rate losses)), E, and F.
+Only losses that would cause a difference in tax liability if they were reported on a different form or schedule or on different parts of the same form or schedule are kept separate.
+Those forms, schedules, and parts are:

+- Schedules C, É, and F. - Schedule D (Parts I and II (28% rate losses and non-28%-rate losses and pre-May 6 and post-May 5 losses)).